What is Palladium

 Pd + e– → Pd– – ∆H = Affinity = 53.7 kJ/mol

-To use electron affinities properly, it is essential to keep track of sign.
+To use electron affinities properly, it is essential to keep track of signs.
 When an electron is added to a neutral atom, energy is released.
-This affinity is known as the first electron affinity and these energies are negative.
+This affinity is known as the first electron affinity, and these energies are negative.
 By convention, the negative sign shows a release of energy.
-However, more energy is required to add an electron to a negative ion which overwhelms any the release of energy from the electron attachment process.
-This affinity is known as the second electron affinity and these energies are positive.
+However, more energy is required to add an electron to a negative ion which overwhelms any release of energy from the electron attachment process.
+This affinity is known as the second electron affinity, and these energies are positive.